NorthStarUAS/.github/profile/README.md

 # Project update(s)

+February 19, 2023: What's in a name?

+In the Spring of 2022 I had an unrequested job change situation dropped in my lap.
+In the Fall of 2022 we moved from a wonderful neighborhood near Rice Creek in the Twin Cities (Minnesota, USA) up to the North Woods of Minnesota.
+Because no one much cares about this project or uses anything from it, the name really doesn't matter, so I have changed it to reflect this new chapter of my life!
+Over time and as I go through various sections of code, I may do arbitrary variable and file name changes to reflect the new project name a bit better.
+And there may be things I don't touch that still have the old name.
+It will be a work in progress.

 January 7, 2023: I just wanted to post a quick public note on the development status of this project.
 In the spring of 2022 I lost the funding for my job at the University of Minnesota.
 This was stressful!
 Thankfully I was able to find